 Cue the door creeeeaaaaaak…. don’t worry!
-It’s just me, creeping in with some October budget tricks and treats to help you stay intentional through the rest of the year!
+It’s just me, creeping in with some October budget reminders to help you stay intentional through the rest of the year!
 Set your October budget early with these reminders, and stick with it.
-Let’s go into the end of 2019 strong.
+Let’s go into the end of 2020 strong.

 Halloween in our house is a big deal.
 We’ve been debating our costumes for a year.
 (For real.)
 Don’t forget to add some budget room for costumes, decorations, and of course, candy!
 (And then the extra candy that you’ll need on October 30th when you have eaten all the treats you bought in September!)
 Check out Halloween on a Budget for some low-cost ideas to get spooky and still stick to your budget!!